asherm613/Gesture-Controlled-Car/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/neqEeXhMXvA?si=XrfGbD13r2VVgNvG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Final Project Outcomes
-- I added IR remote control
+- I replaced bluetooth with IR remote control
-- My biggest challenge was the remote control Bluetooth didnt work despite several creative solution but eventually I was able to get it working using IR
+- My biggest challenges were remote controlm, Bluetooth didnt work despite several creative solution but eventually I was able to get it working using IR and my motor driver which broke delaying my entire project
 - I learned about remote control, Motor Driver, and reputable manufacturers
 - I hope to learn more about the coding side of things in it was the most fun and very straight forwards on this project